toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ApplicationsApi.md

 ## ApplicationRun

-> DockerContainer ApplicationRun (string applicationId, string configuration, string deviceid, string progressId = null)
+> DockerContainer ApplicationRun (string applicationId, string configuration, string deviceId, string progressId = null)

-Runs container image
+Run container image

-Runs application release or debug container on target, if the application is already running, restarts it
+Run the application release or debug container on target, if the application is already running, restarts it

 ### Example